HanCreate/SurvivalProject-Server/README.md

 - [ ] Change the server sockets to NIO sockets.
 - [ ] Change every game over message to a round over message.
 - [ ] Clean the game modes code a bit.
-- [ ] The experience/code a player gains after a mission isn't correct.
 - [ ] Master card code should be x2 and not x1.5 in some game modes.
 - [ ] Handle a player leave and a team leave on all of the game modes (what happens when all of the players of one team leave?
 The other team should get a draw).